 - for the purpose of obtaining sexual gratification, he observes another person doing a private act, and

 - he knows that person does not consent to being observed for his sexual gratification.

-On dismissing the appeal, it was said "a defendant can be guilty of an offence of voyeurism even when he is a participant (in relation to having sex) ... section 67 of the Act which protects individuals against the recording of any person involved in a private act is not limited to protecting the complainant from someone not present during the act."
+On dismissing Mr Richard's appeal, it was said "a defendant can be guilty of an offence of voyeurism even when he is a participant (in relation to having sex) ... section 67 of the Act which protects individuals against the recording of any person involved in a private act is not limited to protecting the complainant from someone not present during the act."

-The Crown Prosecution Service subsequently confirmed that they would be reviewing their position in respect of Emily's judicial review.
+The Crown Prosecution Service subsequently confirmed that they would be re-examining their position in respect of Emily's judicial review.
 A spokesperson said "what constitutes a 'private act' for the purposes of the offence of voyeurism had never been conclusively defined by a higher court" until the case of Richards.

 How can we help?

 Voyeurism is a serious offence that can result in the defendant having their case heard at either the Magistrates’ Court or the Crown Court and carries a maximum custodial sentence of 2 years imprisonment.
 A conviction can also lead to notification requirements under the Sexual Offences Act 2003 and restrictions on working with children or vulnerable adults.
 The consequences of a conviction for voyeurism can, therefore, be significant and far-reaching.
 If you need expert advice, then contact us and let us help.
 We can advise on a plea, defences and potential sentences in a broad range of circumstances.